kuv2707/he-plus-plus/README.md

 # Bugs

-* 8/9\*18 not evaluated correctly (9*18 evaluated first): right to left evaluated
+* 8/9\*18 not evaluated correctly (9*18 evaluated first):
-* if conditional chain is not terminated by an else, the next token is consumed.

-* boolean literals are not evaluated correctly
-* the programs sometimes glitch and control flow becomes entirely different

-* if statements must always have a corresponding else
+operators of same precedence are evaluated right to left instead of left to right

 # Notes